amandamancini/NYC-natural-light/README.md

 ## Background
 The motivation for this project was to create an application for New York City tenants and building owners to better understand the amount of natural light they can expect at different times of the year in their building for NSWE-facing walls.
 Due to the shading effects of buildings in NYC, adjacent buildings can received vastly different amounts of light throughout the year.
 The ability to estimate solar irradiance on building walls and rooftops in urban areas has previously been used to assess heat load in cities, as well as solar panel potential.
 This project aimed to utilize the methods developed for these other applications in a novel way that has real values for millions of people.

 The methods used in this project were adapted from those developed by the [Urban Multi-scale Environmental Predictor](https://umep-docs.readthedocs.io/en/latest/index.html) (UMEP) Community.
 To estimate solar irradiance on building walls, first walls were detected from a Digital Surface Model (DSM) using an edge detection filter and rasters of wall heights and aspect were generated.
-The DSM, wall heights and aspect rasters, and meterological data (primarily GHI, DNI, and DHI) were then used to generate the shadow volume expected to be cast by each building onto adjacent areas using methods described by Ratti and Richens (1999; 2004).
-Using a modified shadow-casting algorithm, total solar irradiance was calculated for each wall pixel by summing the amount of direct, diffuse, and reflected radiation on the wall pixel and then subtracting out shadow volume cast from adjacent buildings.
+The DSM, wall height and aspect rasters, and meterological data (primarily GHI, DNI, and DHI) were then used to generate the shadow volume expected to be cast by each building onto adjacent areas using methods described by Ratti and Richens (1999; 2004).
+Using a modified shadow-casting algorithm, total solar irradiance was then calculated for each wall pixel by summing the amount of direct, diffuse, and reflected radiation on the wall pixel and then subtracting out shadow volume cast from adjacent buildings.
+These measurements of total solar irradiance on walls were then used to visualize and qualify amount of natural sunlight on NSWE-facing walls for each building in Manhattan.

 For a more thorough description of algorithm details, see the following papers:
 - [Ratti CF & Richens P. 1999.
 Urban texture analysis with image processing techniques.
 In: Proc CAADFutures99, Atlanta, GA.](http://senseable.mit.edu/papers/pdf/19990608_Ratti_Richens_UrbanTexture_CAAD.pdf)